flashnuke/wifi-deauth/README.md

 ### Usage notes
 *  `<iface>` is the name of the network interface (i.e `wlan0` or `eth0`) that supports packet injection
 * Pass `--kill` arg in order to kill NetworkManager service which might interfere with the
+* The initial iteration over all channels might take a minute or two (depends on how many bands the interface supports)
 * Pass `--skip-monitormode` if you want to enable monitor mode manually (otherwise the program does it automatically)

 ### Misc notes